-Provision for Warranties (in thousands)

-Balance on June 30, 2012 \$17,562

-Warranty claims provision 1,948

-Settlements made (6,620)

-Balance on June 30, 2013 \$12,890
+Warranty provision as of June 30, 2013 \$12,890

 Warranty claims provision 5,573

 Settlements made (6,540)

-Balance on June 30, 2014 \$11,923
+Warranty provision as of June 30, 2014 \$11,923

 Warranty claims provision 6,043

 Settlements made (5,228)

-Balance on June 30, 2015 \$12,738
+Warranty provision as of June 30, 2015 \$12,738

+Warranty claims provision 12,296

+Settlements made (9,086)

+Warranty provision as of June 30, 2016 \$15,948

-Recent Accounting Updates Not Yet Adopted-In May 2014, the Financial Accounting Standards Board issued an accounting standards update amending revenue recognition requirements for multiple deliverable revenue arrangements.
+Recent Accounting Updates Not Yet Adopted-In May 2014, the Financial Accounting Standards Board ("FASB") issued an accounting standards update ("ASU") amending revenue recognition requirements for multiple-deliverable revenue arrangements.
 This update provides guidance on how revenue is recognized to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for the goods or services.
 This determination is made in five steps: (i) identify the contract with the customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenue when (or as) the entity satisfies a performance obligation.
-The effective date was amended in August 2015 for annual reporting periods after December 15, 2017 and for interim reporting periods within that reporting period.
-Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period.
-The Company has not yet selected a transition method and is currently evaluating the impact it may have on its financial condition and results of operations.
+The ASU is effective for fiscal years beginning after December 15, 2017 and for interim reporting periods within that reporting period.
+Earlier application is permitted only as of fiscal years beginning after December 15, 2016, including interim reporting periods within that reporting period.
+The Company has not yet selected a transition method and is currently evaluating the impact this ASU may have on its financial condition and results of operations.

-In July 2015, the Financial Accounting Standards Board issued an accounting standards update amending some of the guidance on subsequent measurement of inventory.
-This standard affects companies that are using first-in, first-out (FIFO) or average cost, or any other methods besides last-in, first out (LIFO) or the retail inventory method.
-The amendments in this update are effective for fiscal years beginning after December 15, 2016, including interim reporting periods within that reporting period.
-The amendments in this update should be applied prospectively with earlier application permitted as of the beginning of an interim or annual reporting period.
-The Company has not yet selected a transition method and is currently evaluating the impact it may have on its financial condition and results of operations.
+In July 2015, FASB issued an ASU amending some of the guidance on subsequent measurement of inventory.
+This ASU affects companies that are using first-in, first-out or average cost, or any other methods besides last-in, first out or the retail inventory method.
+This ASU is effective for fiscal years beginning after December 15, 2016, including interim reporting periods within that reporting period.
+The amendments in this ASU should be applied prospectively with earlier application permitted as of the beginning of an interim or annual reporting period.
+The Company has not yet adopted this ASU and is currently evaluating the impact it may have on its financial condition and results of operations.